How to Increase Breast Milk Naturally at Home

 First, be sure to understand the signs that you baby is getting enough milk, which can help you determine if you are dealing with a low milk supply concern.
 Sometimes, milk production may fluctuate due to certain issues, such as:

 Returning to work

 Baby is nursing less (due to teething, sickness, etc)

 Baby is starting solids or receiving supplementation

-If you are struggling with low milk supply, here are some ways to increase breast milk production:
+If you are struggling with low milk supply, here are some easy ways to increase breast milk naturally at home:

 Nurse More Frequently

 Breastfeeding is a demand-and-supply cycle, which means that a woman’s body will make more milk when the demand is there.
 Emptying the breasts of milk more frequently signals the body to produce more to keep up with the demand.

 When working to increase your milk supply, try to nurse your baby at least once every 2 hours.
 If your baby seems to be getting hungry, go ahead and feed your him/her, even if it seems earlier than you would normally feed them.

 Allow your baby to nurse longer at the breast, as well as nurse on both sides during one feeding session.
 This will help your body to create more milk for your nursing baby.